Why New York City's Foodies Groan Every Time Restaurant Week Rolls Around

 The quality of food often drops, too.
 Cheaper types of fish like salmon, or meats like chicken breast, that may not appear on the standard menu show up on the prix fixe as a way for owners to save money with the “special” Restaurant Week menus.

-For example, none of the Restaurant Week entrées offered at Le Cirque this year — like Confit of Salmon and Lamb Navarin — are on either the regular lunch or dinner menus.
+For example, none of the Restaurant Week entrées offered at Le Cirque this year — like Roasted Free Range Chicken and Grilled Atlantic Salmon — are on either the regular lunch or dinner menus.

 Portions are often smaller as well.
 A common complaint I’ve heard from friends who go out during Restaurant Week (and experienced myself) is that salads or entrées are reduced to half their size at their favourite spot.

-Taking all of this into consideration, those $US25 and $US38 prix fixe costs suddenly don’t seem like the best deal.
+Taking all of this into consideration, those $25 and $38 prix fixe costs suddenly don’t seem like the best deal.
 Since drinks, tax, and tip aren’t included in those “flat” fees either, diners looking for cheap eats would be better off turning to Groupon, LivingSocial, or OpenTable’s Spotlight to get a better deal with items that are actually on the regular menu.

 It’s (Sometimes) Bad For Restaurants